 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 281,764, 94,158 total housing units (homes and apartments), and a median house value of $249,555, Newark real estate prices are well above average cost compared to national prices.
+With 281,764 people, 94,158 houses or apartments, and a median cost of homes of $254,462, Newark real estate prices are well above average cost compared to national prices.

 Duplexes, homes converted to apartments or other small apartment buildings are the single most common housing type in Newark, accounting for 47.50% of the city's housing units.
 Other types of housing that are prevalent in Newark include large apartment complexes or high rise apartments ( 34.43%), single-family detached homes ( 10.32%), and a few row houses and other attached homes ( 7.65%).
-Cities that are predominantly high-density buildings are relatively uncommon in the US.
-Because of the density, these types of cities are often walkable and compact, and often have a lively downtown.
+This particular housing mix is relatively uncommon and characteristic of cities that are compact and walkable, and which often have a lively downtown.

 Newark is dominated by renter-occupied one, two, or no bedrooms apartments.
 79.27% of Newark's dwellings are rentals.

 At the end of World War II, American soldiers returned home triumphant and, with the help of the GI Bill, built homes by the millions on the edges of America's cities.
 These homes were predominantly capes and ranches, modest in size, but built to house a growing middle-class as the 20th century became the American century.
 Newark's housing was primarily built during this period, from the '40s through the '60s.
 A full 36.24% of the city's housing hails from this era.
 Other housing ages represented in Newark include homes built before 1939 ( 25.77%) and housing constructed between 1970-1999 ( 23.50%).
 There's also some housing in Newark built between 2000 and later ( 14.50%).